All Episodes

 Definitely.

-Oh, actually the BBC and the NHS tried to ban.
+Oh, actually, the BBC and the NHS tried to ban.

-Yeah, and then and then the BBC went one step further in terms of helping us prove that we were right, and they produced a fact uh checking documentary, that's a short one of about I don't know, 30 minutes, to prove to say, not not to prove, to say the magnets don't stick, right?
+And they produced a fact checking documentary, a short one of about, I don't know, 30 minutes, to prove, to say, not prove, to say the magnets don't stick, right?

 Now, James, if you were charged with making a documentary to prove that magnets don't stick to your arm, what's the first thing you do?